The sixtyish client sitting in my office had assets worth 10 times his credit card debt.

 Care to guess what saved the day?
 The Federal Reserve!

-The interest rate on federal funds is at .18%.
+The interest rate on federal funds was at .18%.
 Less than one percent.

 All that Chapter 13 requires is that creditors do at least as well under the Chapter 13 plan as they would in a Chapter 7 where the trustee would sell the assets of the trustee’s choice to pay creditors.